DLM-IBM/glossary/index.md

 ### commit
 {: #x2000758}

+- To store a snapshot of the current state of a project.
 - A snapshot of the current state of a project in a repository.
 A project's history is defined by a series of commits.
-- To store a snapshot of the current state of a project.

 ### component
 {: #x2017871}

 - In configuration management, a unit of organization for a reusable set of engineering artifacts.
-Components often correspond to project areas.
-Global configurations exist within a component.
+A configuration of a component selects versions of the artifacts of that component.
 See also [artifact](#x2262995).
 - In source control management, a grouping of related artifacts in a stream or repository workspace.
 A component can contain any number of folders and files.

 ### compute